aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 ### API Endpoints

+`api-endpoints.md`

 Link to a page that lists your Rails API endpoints.
 Break these up between HTML and JSON endpoints.
+Discuss what params, if any, will be needed for each endpoint, and what information will be returned.

 ### Implementation Timeline